Animesh478/CashVault/readme.md

 - Validate phone number from backend
 - Payment status verification using webhook
 - Edit and Delete button functionality
+- how to check when token validity expires
+- how to redirect user directly to login page when token expires

 # Colors